4. STAGING AND CLASSIFICATION SYSTEMS

 4.2.
 Tumour grade

-Non-urothelial urethral carcinoma is graded by a trinomial system that differentiates between well-differentiated (G1), moderately-differentiated (G2), and poorly-differentiated tumours (G3).
-In primary urothelial carcinoma histological subtypes are extremely rare.
-Table 4.2 lists the different grading systems according to the WHO 2022 system [34].
+Nonurothelial urethral carcinoma is graded by a trinomial system that differentiates between well differentiated (G1), moderately differentiated (G2) and poorly differentiated (G3) tumours.
+In primary UC, histological subtypes are extremely rare.
+Table 4.2 lists the various grading systems according to the World Health Organization (WHO) 2022 system [33].

 Table 4.2: Histopathological grading of urothelial and non-urothelial primary urethral carcinoma [33]